Drink plenty of water; even if you do not feel thirsty. Avoid drinks with caffeine.

 Check on your animals frequently to ensure that they are not suffering from the heat.

 Go to a designated cooling sites if your home loses power during periods of extreme heat.
 Stay on the lowest floor and out of the sunshine if air conditioning is not available.

 Heat illness can occur when the body is unable to cool down.
 The body normally cools down by sweating.
 During extremely hot weather, sweating may not be enough to cool the body.
 The risk of heat-related illness increases when temperatures remain high for multiple days.
-For more information on the warning signs and symptoms of heat-related illness.

 Seek immediate medical attention by calling 911 if a heat stroke is suspected.